CSCfi/allas-cli-utils/help/a-encrypt.md

 -b, --bucket <bucket_name>       Save the encrypted object to the given bucket in stead of the original bucket.

 -p, --public_key <public key>    Additional Public key for crypt4gh encryption.
-By defalt only CSC public key is used.
+By default only CSC public key is used.
                                  This option allows you to include additional public keys so that data can be used outside CSC sensitive data computing environment too.